rob-myers/rob-myers.github.io/docs/plan.md

 The editor consists of one or more `Terminal`s and a `Stage`.

 Will split UI pipeline into two while awaiting:
 > https://github.com/mvdan/sh/issues/692

 ### TODO

-- Indicate that something is currently selected
+- Bug combining selection flip with rotate

 - Indicate brush position, for adding meshes
 - Import a textured crate from blender
 - Can place crates
 - Work on a humanoid in blender
 - Ensure recast navmesh is working
-- Dark mode with stage background black
 - Canvas filter provides dynamic player light

 - Can launch scripts e.g. UI pipeline(s)
 - A `Terminal` can auto launch scripts
 - Walls too close to light have truncated shadows?
+- Can add lights

 - Start writing post / decide on blog format